-The celestial unicorn is a relative newcomer to the sky.
-It doesn't date back to the time of the Babylonians or ancient Greeks, as many of our constellations do, but it seems to have appeared from out of nowhere on a star chart published in 1624 by Jakob Bartsch, the son-in-law of famed astronomer Johannes Kepler.
+The celestial Unicorn is a relative newcomer to the sky.
+It doesn't date back to the time of the Babylonians or ancient Greeks as many of our constellations do, but seems to have appeared from out of nowhere on a star chart published in 1624 by Jakob Bartsch, the son-in-law of renowned astronomer Johannes Kepler.

 Recommended Stories For You

-Look for Monoceros the Unicorn on a clear moonless night because the slightest amount of moonlight provides perfect camouflage for this elusive creature.
+Look for Monoceros the Unicorn on a clear, moonless night.
+The slightest amount of moonlight provides perfect camouflage for this illusive unicorn.

 Professor Jimmy Westlake teaches astronomy and physics at Colorado Mountain College’s Alpine Campus.
 His “Celestial News” column appears weekly in the Steamboat Today newspaper and his “Cosmic Moment” radio spots can be heard on local radio station KFMU.
 Check out Jimmy's astrophotography website at http://www.jwestlake.com.